Using TextMate Bundles

 - You have already downloaded bundles you want to use.
 You can, for example, find the bundles you want to install on GitHub or Subversion.

-Before you start working with TextMate Bundles, make sure that TextMate bundle support plugin is enabled.
-The plugin is bundled with PyCharm and activated by default.
-If it is not, enable the plugin as described in the section Enabling and Disabling Plugins.
+Before you start working with TextMate Bundles, make sure that the TextMate bundle support plugin is enabled.
+The plugin is bundled with PyCharm and is activated by default.
+If the plugin is not activated, enable it on the Plugins settings page of the Settings / Preferences Dialog as described in Enabling and Disabling Plugins.